 Here are some things you should try:

-- Be reliable, but not intrusive – Before your parental protection instinct kicks in, ask yourself: can my little one handle this situation safely by himself?
+Before your parental protection instinct kicks in, ask yourself “Can my little one handle this situation safely?”.
 Just pay attention to details and be aware of all dangers.
-A child who desires to do something such as climbing a tree should be allowed to do so – unless, of course, there is an imminent threat such as bees being around and the child is allergic.
+A child who desires to do something such as climbing a tree should be allowed to do so, unless, of course, there is an imminent threat such as bees being around and the child is allergic to them.

-- Involve him in the decision-making process – Before making a decision, take your time to present it to your little one.
-It doesn’t have to be a critical decision; it could be as easy as picking out outfits.
-By letting your child pick out his own outfit of the day, it will help him learn what makes him feel comfortable and what not.
-You could also ask him to select the best road to take home.
+Before making a decision, take the time to present it to your little one.
+It doesn’t have to be a critical decision, it could be as easy as picking out outfits.
+By letting your child pick out their outfit of the day, it will help them learn what makes them feel comfortable and what doesn’t.
+You could also ask them to select the best road to take home.
 Explain the difference between the two roads and let your child choose.
 In the end, assess the outcome of taking one route versus the other.
-In other words, provide feedback of the decision.
+In other words, provide feedback for their decision.

-- Be patient.
-Let him solve his own problems – Often parents rush in to help their little one when they are struggling –either due to a lack of time on the parents’ part or because they dislike seeing them struggle.
-Either way, you should try to let him solve his own problems first or offer to do it together.
-Whether it’s tying his shoelaces or pouring a glass of milk.
-It may take your child a few attempts to tie his shoes or even some spills when pouring milk, but it will help him develop self-confidence as he masters a task and is able to figure out things on his own!
+Often parents rush in to help their little ones when they are struggling –either due to a lack of time on the parents’ part or because they dislike seeing them struggle.
+Either way, you should try to let your child solve their problems first, or offer to do it together.
+Whether it’s tying their shoelaces or pouring a glass of milk.
+It may take your child a few attempts to tie their shoes or even some spills when pouring milk, but it will help them develop self-confidence, as they master a task and can figure out things on their own!

-- Be a role model – Your child watches you closely every day, so it’s important that you handle your own setbacks gracefully.
+Your child watches you closely every day, so you must handle your setbacks gracefully.
 If you tend to panic every time you are late or misplace your phone, you’re not demonstrating healthy coping skills!
 Remember to take responsibility when you forget something.
 Show your little one that adults make mistakes too and own up to them.

-Overall, remember that a little disappointment can actually benefit your child – as long as you teach him how to bounce back from it and cope with failure.
-Learning to deal with setbacks is like learning to ride a bike, you may fall sometimes but you always get back on.
-By learning to deal with failure your little one will develop important skills he’ll need to succeed, such as creative thinking, problem-solving skills, and emotional resilience!
+Overall, remember that a little disappointment can actually benefit your child, as long as you teach them how to bounce back from it and cope with failure.
+Learning to deal with setbacks is like learning to ride a bike, you may fall sometimes, but you always get back on.
+By learning to deal with failure, your little one will develop important skills they’ll need to succeed, such as creative thinking, problem-solving skills, and emotional resilience!